bluesky66-dev/react-app-rewire-sass-rule/README.md

 for [craco](https://github.com/sharegate/craco)

 Inspired by [react-app-rewire-scss](https://github.com/aze3ma/react-app-rewire-scss).
-It has `withRuleOptions`which allows you to configure the rule options except `test` and `use`
+It has `withRuleOptions`which allows you to configure the rule options except `test`

 ## Install